 Family & Children’s Center is a non-profit human services agency that has been building strong families and healthy children in St. Joseph County since our founding in 1882.
-We are dedicated to strengthening the holistic health of the young families through Healthy Families, Brain Train, counseling, and parenting programs.
+We are dedicated to strengthening the holistic health of the young families through Healthy Families, Brain Train, and parenting programs.
 Our mission is to build strong families and healthy children.

 Family & Children's Center's present structure as an affiliation of nonprofit organizations began taking shape in the 1980s.
 In 1987, Family & Children's Center reorganized into separate corporations, with Family & Children's Center Inc. serving as the parent organization.